 When looking for keyword suggestions, novice online marketers can be tempted to go solely for short-tail keywords, since these terms often hold the most traffic.
-However, it’s important to remember that short-tail keywords are extremely competitive in spite of the large amount of hits the keywords receive.
+However, it’s important to remember that short-tail keywords are extremely competitive in spite of the large number of hits the keywords receive.

 For example, typing ‘SEO’ into Google will yield many millions of results, and the term has hundreds of thousands of monthly global searches.
 Needless to say, getting your website listed in the first search engine results page (SERP) for that term will be almost impossible.

-By comparison, targeting a long-tail keyword which is more specific to your particular business will be far less competitive, and the traffic generated is more likely to lead to conversions.
+By comparison, targeting a long-tail keyword that is more specific to your particular business will be far less competitive, and the traffic generated is more likely to lead to conversions.
 For example, targeting ‘Beginners guide to on-page SEO’ is far more specific.

-This is because long-tail keyword searches are highly specific, so users mostly know exactly what they are looking for when searching- as opposed short-tail keywords, which are often used in the early stage for looking for a product or service, perhaps when researching before buying.
+This is because long-tail keyword searches are highly specific, so users mostly know exactly what they are looking for when searching- as opposed to short-tail keywords, which are often used in the early stage for looking for a product or service, perhaps when researching before buying.

 In conclusion, long-tail keywords typically offer a vastly higher return on investment (ROI) than trying to compete with a huge number of large businesses which have somewhat of a monopoly over them.

 Short-tail keyword opportunities are still very much worth looking into. but you’ll have to play the long game.
-The quickest returns can often be found in the form long-tail terms which drive the most valuable traffic to your website.
+The quickest returns can often be found in the form of long-tail terms which drive the most valuable traffic to your website.